 This bike is so stereotypical.
 The color, as I have already discussed in detail the reason, is pink.
 Other features are pretty much the same as that of a standard BMX bike—a frame, forks, drivetrain, and handlebar.
 The bike needs a professional to bring it into shape and is 50% assembled when it arrives.

 The stupendously low price is a pronounced hint that the company has made certain compromises in the design.
 The steel frame and fork assembly can be anything but enviable.
 Given that you don’t ride it in a humid environment, and protect it from lust, it can last much longer without failing.
 It also features 20-inch rims with highly unexpected 48 spokes.
 The higher the number of spokes, the stronger would be your wheel, which is the first point of contact is most susceptible to breakage.

-The incorporation of pegs is surprising as they were never to be expected in a bike under 100$.
+The incorporation of pegs is surprising as they were never to be expected in a bike of low price.
 Also, there are brakes for both wheels.

 This bike is super expensive, and given that you are not harsh on it, it can last considerably longer.

 A lightweight frame, thinner tires and sturdy frame is expected of all racing BMX bikes, and that is what you are going to get in these model.